Salesman Sample Stoves / Toy & Child

 a stove that is very similar to its larger counterpart.
 It is marked

 Detroit Stove Works.
-I believe that it is just a toy and not
+I believe that it is just a toy or at best a

 a true salesman

 also buy and sell small laundry stoves

 and /or different style sad iron heaters that went along with

 stoves to heat pressing irons